NCLT orders insolvency proceedings against Supertech Ltd over Rs 432 crore default | Business

 Moreover, NPA classification of their account was contrary to the guidelines issued by RBI, as per the realty firm contended.

-Rejecting the argument, the NCLT said Suptech had submitted a one time settlement proposal which was not accepted by the financial creditor.
+Rejecting the argument, the NCLT said Supertech had submitted a one time settlement proposal which was not accepted by the financial creditor.

 ''The counsel for the corporate debtor has therefore admitted the debt and default,'' it said.